bengler/pingable/README.md

 Common checks
 -------------

-Pingable comes with a set of checks that are commonly needed for web applications.
-To install these, add the following:
+Pingable comes with a set of checks that are commonly needed for web applications:

+* `Pingable.active_record_checks!`: Checks ActiveRecord.
+* `Pingable.rails_cache_checks!`: Checks Rails cache.

+To install all common checks based on available dependencies:

 ```ruby
 Pingable.common_checks!
 ```

-These include:

-* A check to verify ActiveRecord's current connection.
-* A check to check the ability for Rails' cache to read and write values.

-Common checks for are only installed for dependencies that are discovered automatically.
 For example, if ActiveRecord has not been `require`d, then the ActiveRecord check is not included.

 License
 -------